coderolls/coderolls-blog/_posts/collections/arraylist/2022-01-02-arraylist-removeall-method.md

-﻿---
+---
 layout: post
 title: "ArrayList removeAll() method"
 author: gaurav
 categories: [Collections, ArrayList]
 toc: true
-description: "In this tutorial, we will see the removeAll(Collection c) method of the Arraylist class in Java."
+description: "In this tutorial, we will see the removeAll(Collection c) method of the ArrayList class in Java."
 ---
 In this tutorial, we will see the `removeAll(Collection c)` method of the  [ArrayList class in Java](https://coderolls.com/arraylist-in-java/).
-This method removes from this list all of its elements that are contained in the specified collection..
+This method removes from this list all of its elements that are contained in the specified collection.

 ## Introduction
 ArrayList is a widely used class to store and retrieve data in a collection framework.